sibbiii/how-we-dev-mw/doc/source/02_version_control.md

 (chap_version_control)=
-# We version control everything in one repo
+# We version control everything in one repository.

 The first thing we need as a software company is a place to store code, documentation, tools, infrastructure-configuration, and other artifacts, for example, test inputs.
 In an ideal world, we would put all this data in one version control system that stores a single unambitious snapshot of all our data.